 To receive services, you have to get a referral from an organization that works with the Bank. ie, Department of Social Services, Goodwill Industries, Catholic Charities, Community Poverty Organizations.
 Your situation and income status must be verified to make sure only those who qualify to get the help they need.
 Verification such as a letter from the government agency caseworker, W-2 forms, payroll stubs.
 Proof of your living situation, such as hotel, shelter, etc.

-Items you can Receive
+Items you can Receive as Available

 - small appliances